doga/qworum-domain-model/README.md

 # Qworum domain model

 A JavaScript client library that provides classes that collectively represent Qworum's domain model.
+The focus is on the usage of Qworum applications/services.
+The primary classes that are defined are:

+- `Org`,
+- `Group`,
+- `User`.

 This library is/will be used by:

 - Qworum's API server at the backend.
 - The [Qworum browser extension](https://chromewebstore.google.com/detail/qworum-the-service-web/leaofcglebjeebmnmlapbnfbjgfiaokg).